 State Vice President

-Jayne Serna teaches U.S. history survey courses at Austin Community College.
+Jayne Serna is an adjunct history professor at Austin Community College.
 She taught secondary English and social studies for 29 years, is a James Madison Memorial Fellow, and is a long-time Advanced Placement U.S. History Rater.
 She has been involved in local government issues and founded a nonprofit organization that serves children in her community.
-The current ATPE state secretary, Jayne has served in every local and region officer role for ATPE and is currently a campus rep and membership coordinator for her local unit.
+Jayne has served in every local and region officer role for ATPE and is currently a campus rep and membership coordinator for her local unit.
 Jayne earned a Bachelor of Arts in English from Angelo State University, a Master of Arts in History from Texas State University, and a Master of Education in Professional School Counseling from Lamar University.

 Midway (12) ATPE

-Jason Forbis is a 24-year education veteran who currently teaches kindergarten in Midway ISD in Region 12.
-Before he was elected as the 2021-22 ATPE state treasurer, he chaired several ATPE state committees and served in numerous leadership roles in Midway ISD, Waco ISD, and Region 12 ATPE.
+Jason Forbis is a 25-year education veteran who currently teaches first grade in Midway ISD in Region 12.
+Jason has chaired several ATPE state committees and served in numerous leadership roles in Midway ISD, Waco ISD, and Region 12 ATPE.
 Outside of ATPE, Jason is a certified pharmacy technician and has coordinated food drives for the Hunger Free MISD program.

 Immediate Past State President